Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

   The SAML specification defines three roles:

-  * The principal, generally a user
+  * A principal
-  * The identity provider (IdP)
+  * An identity provider (IdP)
-  * The service provider (SP)
+  * A service provider (SP)

   The Kong SAML plugin acts as the SP and is responsible for initiating a login to the IdP.
-In SAML terminology, this is called a SP Initiated Login.
+This is called an SP Initiated Login.

   The minimum configuration required is:

-  - Certificate [idp_certificate]
+  - An IdP certificate `idp_certificate`.
     The SP needs to obtain the public certificate from the IdP to validate the signature.
-The certificate is stored on the SP side and used whenever a SAML response arrives.
+The certificate is stored on the SP and is to verify that a response is coming from the IdP.
-  - ACS Endpoint [assertion_consumer_path]
+  - ACS Endpoint `assertion_consumer_path`
     This is the endpoint provided by the SP where SAML responses are posted.
 The SP needs to provide this information to the IdP.
-  - IdP Sign-in URL [idp_sso_url]
+  - IdP Sign-in URL `idp_sso_url`
-    This is the endpoint on the IdP side where SAML requests are posted.
+    This is the IdP endpoint where SAML will issue `POST` requests.
 The SP needs to obtain this information from the IdP.
-  - Issuer [issuer]
+  - Issuer `issuer`
     Unique identifier of the IdP application.

   The plugin supports Microsoft Azure Active Directory.
-Please refer to [Microsoft AzureAD SAML documentation] (https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/auth-saml) for further information on SAML authentication with Azure AD.
+Please refer to the [Microsoft AzureAD SAML documentation](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/auth-saml) for more information about SAML authentication with Azure AD.

 enterprise: true
 plus: true